Forehm/Messanger/README.md

 There are two apps: server application and the client application;
 It has only console interface now, but it is temporary

+#Client application is just to debug the server app now.
+Client will have another realization and another structure!